hashicorp/terraform-provider-kubernetes-alpha/README.md

 ## Getting Started

+If this is your first time here, you can get an overview of the provider by reading our [introductory blog post](https://www.hashicorp.com/blog/deploy-any-resource-with-the-new-kubernetes-provider-for-hashicorp-terraform/).

-Start by downloading a copy of our latest build from the [releases page](https://github.com/hashicorp/terraform-provider-kubernetes-alpha/releases).
+Otherwise, start by downloading a copy of our latest build from the [releases page](https://github.com/hashicorp/terraform-provider-kubernetes-alpha/releases).
+We run builds nightly to pick up changes that are made since the last semver release.

 You'll need to unzip the release download and copy the binary into your [Terraform plugins folder](https://www.terraform.io/docs/plugins/basics.html#installing-plugins) in order for Terraform to discover it.

 Once you have the plugin installed, you can find the following examples and more in [our examples folder](examples/).
 Don't forget to run `terraform init` in your Terraform configuration directory to allow Terraform to detect the provider plugin.